cloudify-cosmo/cloudify-packager/README.md

 ### Vagrant
 A vagrantfile is provided to load 2 machines:

-- an Orchestrator server (which, by default, runs the cosmo-orchestrator-bootstrap.sh script)
+- an Orchestrator server (which, by default, is prepared for packaging components)
-- a Tester server (which, by default, runs a minimal bootstrap script which only runs apt-get update so that you can test pkg installation on a clean machine)
+- a Tester server (which, by default, is a clean, vagrant version ubuntu machine to test the package installation on)

 ##### Automated Vagrant Testing Environment